 Breweries are the new neighborhood pubs and lucky for us, Norfolk’s brewery scene has taken off!
-With eight breweries calling Norfolk their home and more to open within the year, Norfolk welcomes all beer enthusiasts.
+With multiple breweries calling Norfolk their home and more to open within the year, Norfolk welcomes all beer enthusiasts.
 Below you’ll find a quick guide that enlightens you on all the breweries in Norfolk.

 Elation brings great happiness, hence the name, to Norfolk’s Larchmont neighborhood.
 Here, at Norfolk’s only brewpub, you’ll find black leather chairs accompanied with high top tables made of old bowling alley lanes, that complement the overarching centerpiece of the brewery, the bar.
 It might seem obvious that the bar is the centerpiece, but the arch that resides over Elation's bar was handcrafted by the owner himself, an architect guru.
 The remainder of the space is filled with Oktoberfest style tables, made from reclaimed wood from Suffolk, VA’s planters peanut factory.
 Elation brews all different types of beer while also serving local Virginia wine for those who are gluten-free or simply love the grapes more than the hops.
 Be sure not to miss the two-dollar grilled cheese and Sunday brunch!